soyhyoj/BCN-TrafficForecast/README.md

 ```

 ## TO DO
+[] Add introductory text to each notebook & improve markdowns

 [] Integrate a database and SQL to the project

-[] Improve the intepretation of the coordinates
+[] Improve the intepretation of the coordinates (dots -> lines)

-[] Broaden the focus of analysis (not only Av.Diagonal)
+[] Broaden the focus of spatial analysis (not only Av.Diagonal)